 The Iowa River Trail is from Rocky Shore Drive to Clear Creek.
-Site preparation began in October 2020.
-A majority of the project, including two steel truss bridges over Clear Creek and 10-foot-wide trail paving, is scheduled for completion by July 1, 2021.
+The trail includes two steel truss bridges over Clear Creek and 10-foot-wide concrete trail.
+It was dedicated in October 2021.
+Iowa River Trail

 Snow on Trails

 General Trail Snow Removal

 - Some trails and overwide side paths (sidewalks) are plowed

-- Some trails that are not plowed and are used for winter sports such as snow shoeing and cross country skiing
+- Some trails are not plowed and are used for winter sports such as snow shoeing and cross country skiing

 - Some natural surface trails are groomed for fat tire riding

 - The Auburn Hills trail segment northeast from Brown Deer Road under the Muddy Creek Bridge to Kate Wickham School

 - The Auburn Hills Trail segment north from Kate Wickham School through the woods, and at the T-intersection to go east to Auburn Hills Drive and west to Muddy Creek Lane

 - The Oakdale Boulevard Trail from Kate Wickham Elementary to 12th Avenue

 - One path through S.T.
 Morrison Park (One path through the park leading to Northwest Junior High and Kirkwood School complex

 - Sidewalks in Central Park that provide access to Coralville Central Elementary School